Your dictionary explaining the insider-terms runners use

 Tempo run: a fast-paced run, typically with an intensity around your LT, lactate threshold (described later)

 Fartlek: Or in danish, fartleg.
 It’s running based on intuition and your surroundings.
-Like sprinting to the stone that looks like a dead duck.
+Like sprinting to the stone that looks like a dead duck (fun fact, my local park has a dead duck stone).
 The fact that the intervals are less rigid gives freedom and variation, and can make interval training more fun.

 Cross Training (not to be confused with Crossfit): Low-impact exercise like swimming or cycling.
 It can help you train more without substantially increasing your risk of injury from the high-impact activity that running is.

 OCR: Short for obstacle course racing.
-It’s race where runners need to overcome military-inspired obstacles, like.
+It’s race where runners need to overcome military-inspired obstacles, like this.
 There’s often high walls and lots of mud.

 PR/PB: Personal record/Personal best.
 Your fastest time for a given distance.